MaterializeInc/materialize/doc/user/content/sql/identifiers.md

 ## Naming restrictions

-- The first character of an identifer must be an ASCII letter (`a`-`z` and `A`-`Z`), an underscore (`_`), or any non-ASCII character.
+- The first character of an identifier must be an ASCII letter (`a`-`z` and `A`-`Z`), an underscore (`_`), or any non-ASCII character.

 - The remaining characters of an identifier must be ASCII letters